Veterinarian

 Education & Training

-• A university degree is required, plus a four-year specialized Doctor of Veterinary Medicine program.
+• Becoming a veterinarian requires completing a university degree followed by a four-year Doctor of Veterinary Medicine (DVM) program.

 100all